 If you have 1 or more missing teeth, your dentist may recommend dental implants.
 A dental implant is an artificial tooth root.
-Your jawbone fuses with the implant to provide a secure platform for a prosthesis (artificial tooth).
+Your jawbone fuses with the implant to provide a secure platform for an artificial tooth (prosthesis).
 Abutments are connecting pieces that join the prosthesis to the implants.
 You may need an abutment and a prosthesis as part of your treatment.

 Exposing the implant.
 If you have a second surgery to place abutments, a small incision is first made in the gum tissue.

 Placing healing abutments.
 In many cases, a healing abutment is temporarily secured to the implant.

 Placing final abutments.
 When gums have healed, the final abutment is placed after an impression is taken.

 After abutments are placed, call your surgeon if you have any of the following: